frgnc-subash/dotfiles/README.md

 #### After the installations configure the following.

-The default folder for my wallpapers are in the following driecotry.
+The default folder for my wallpapers are in the following directory.

 <pre>~/Pictures/wallpapers/wallpapers </pre>